TheodoreHua/ToR-Platform-Chart/README.md

 ## Table

 The table is in no particular order (in the future I may sort them into subcategories).
+So far there are no mobile screenshots/tables but I plan on adding those in the future.

 | Screenshot | Platform Name | Identifying Features | Template |
 |------------|---------------|----------------------|------------------------------|